CreativeInquiry/ARP-2600/README.md

 - The mixer and reverberator circuitry are partially blown.
 As a result, in order to hear sound, you need to *bypass the mixer* by patching a single wire directly between the output of the VCA and the 'insert' input at the top of the mixer module (as shown in the photograph).
 - The keyboard connection cable is flaky.
 As a result, keyboard CV input, as well as the gate/trigger inputs from the keyboard in the envelope generator module, are unreliable.
-- Spring reverb is also an FM receiver that picks up local radio stations.

 Have fun!